-A couple months ago, I told Tom that he “needs to be more romantic.”
+A couple months ago, I told my partner that he “needs to be more romantic.”
 I believe I said, “Whisk me away.”
 I know, I’m a demanding broad.
 But I’m a firm believer that you need to continue ‘dating’ regardless of how long you’ve been together.
 And that means planning fun things to do together and sharing new experiences.

 Last week he told me that he would be taking me to an unknown location.
 Ever since this happened, I’ve become a ruiner of surprises and I told my flatmate that I was pretty sure we were going to Brighton.
-I told my colleagues I was being abducted and one of them thought Tom was going to propose (He didn’t, FYI.
+I told my colleagues I was being abducted and one of them thought he was going to propose (He didn’t, FYI.
 And no, I’m not disappointed).
 I was right, but it didn’t make me any less excited to go!

-Luckily, it was a warm and sunny day in the town affectionately called London-by-Sea and Tom had a nice little day planned, filled with things that make me happy.
+Luckily, it was a warm and sunny day in the town affectionately called London-by-Sea and he had a nice little day planned, filled with things that make me happy.
 Unfortunately, in the excitement of the whisking I forgot my camera and my Crapberry died, so no photos. 🙁

 In any case, here was how it all went down: